![]() |

 I try to make music which technique is not evident and decisions are not obvious.

-I tend to get away of things that I know that they are going to work, or the things that I know how to make.
+I tend to get away of the things that I know are going to work, or the things that I already know how to make."

 JLH